GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

    Use the following configuration: <br>
     - <i>t2small</i> instance <br>
-    - For the sake of simplicity in this project, we will setup a public domain access policy: <i>iPv4 address :  * </i> and we will uncheck "Require HTTPs for all traffic to the domain."
+    - For the sake of simplicity in this project, we will setup a public domain access policy: <i>iPv4 address :  * </i> and we will uncheck <i>"Require HTTPs for all traffic to the domain."</i>
           - Note: This is not recommended for future setups but once again we're doing this for a quick test in this project.
     - Once active, we will modify Elastic Search domain <i>twitter's</i> access policy so it can access Kibana.
 We will use Kibana to visualze the results
         - Please remember: leaving this service running will eat up your Free-Tier usage and you will incurr costs.
 Stop instances and services after   running this test. <br>